 SQL is powerful, and SQL is useful, and that’s large because of SQL’s incredible adaptability.
 That adaptability means SQL can almost be everything to all people; and as well as being very positive, that can be a problem.
 Open-source SQL is robust enough that choosing the wrong option won’t wreck your development process, but it can lead to time-consuming hacks.
 You can save a lot of time by choosing the right open-source SQL option up front, avoiding workarounds and staying focused on what you actually want to achieve.

 Choosing the best open-source SQL platform is like choosing a favorite movie; everyone has a different opinion, and disagreements abound; rather than trying to nail down a final answer, we’re looking into a few of the best.
+Check these featured SQL queries list and look into these open-source options.

 Made by the original developers of MySQL, MariaDB is a fork that’s designed to be a drop-in replacement for MySQL, to ensure the existence of a MySQL-compatible open-source SQL database management system into the future.
 For developers who need to ensure their databases can always interact with MySQL without paid subscriptions to MySQL-compliant systems, this is a solid option – the lessons learned from creating and curating MySQL have been rolled into MariaDB, and the community is focused on staying open and accessible, with a good track record of developing ‘I’ve-always-wanted-that’ innovations like the ability to save the buffer pool SRU list.